 Horticultural Research Option

-This option is offered within the following major(s):
+This option is available within the Horticulture major at the following location:

 The Horticultural Research option is designed for students interested in graduate school and/or a career in academic or industrial research.
 It provides you with an excellent foundation in the natural sciences and horticulture, and accommodates your specific research interests.
 Your studies will involve you in critical thinking, and allow you to seek out, synthesize, and apply information from many sources to analyze novel situations and solve problems.